dev4958/rss-reader/README.md

 # RSS Reader

-Cross-platform RSS reader for local device use.
+Cross-platform RSS reader.
 The following are the primary libraries used to build the application.

-Nearing MVP, needs some refactoring and integration work with Electron.

 * Front-End Libraries
   * React (version 16, +Router)